Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 Queries SNMP OIDs defined in a CSV file and checks the returned values against optional warning and critical thresholds.
 Supports SNMP v1, v2c, and v3 with authentication and privacy protocols.

-**Data Collection:**

-* Reads OID definitions from a CSV file in the `device-oids` directory (default: `any-any-any.csv`)
-* Calls `snmpget` in blocks of 25 OIDs per request to avoid "tooBig" errors
-* Supports re-calculation of values, custom units, human-readable formatting (bytes, seconds, bps), and computed values using Python expressions
-* Values can be shown in the first output line, filtered from the table, or excluded from perfdata

 **Important Notes:**

 * Only use SNMP if there is no other way.
 SNMP puts much strain on the target system and the monitoring software: